JiFish/Storyteller/README.md

 - [Pre-prepared WoFM book.php](https://pastebin.com/raw/rwbfuT6L)
 - [Pre-prepared RtFM book.php](https://pastebin.com/raw/GSL5sY7B)

 This link will be removed hastily if anyone ever objects.
 Don't be a jerk.
-If use this, make sure you own the book.
-[It's still in print.](https://www.amazon.co.uk/Fighting-Fantasy-Warlock-Firetop-Mountain/dp/1407181300)
+If use this, make sure you own the books.
+[WoFM Amazon link](https://www.amazon.co.uk/Fighting-Fantasy-Warlock-Firetop-Mountain/dp/1407181300/), [RtFM Amazon link](https://www.amazon.co.uk/Return-Firetop-Mountain-Fighting-Fantasy/dp/184046481X/)

 #### Option 2: Import a book you own
 Unfortunately, the _Fighting Fantasy_ books can no longer be bought in an eBook format.
 If they were, I'd provide a script to automate extraction.
 Since they aren't your only option is to scan, OCR and input the text yourself from a paper book.
 If you're mad enough to attempt this, see `book.php` for details.